Jensern1/Back2Pack/README.md

 * Create a profile and log in
 * Browse other users' trips
 * Search for and filter trips based on specific criteria
-* Create own trips with a name/title, description, price, length (in days), rating (1 to 5 stars), as well as an image
+* Create and publish own trips with a name/title, description, price, length (in days), rating (1 to 5 stars), as well as an image
 * Toggle between light/dark mode
 * Switch home-page and profile-page
 * Browse their own trips as well as delete these at will